 This product line is totally safe, but fair warning: unsurprisingly, it smells like vinegar!

 I love the concept of this brand, because you can purchase concentrated refills rather than large new bottles when you run out.
 The fact that the ingredients are legitimately clean makes Branch Basics some of the very best stuff.

 You’ll always find Eco-Me products in my home, and their natural all-purpose cleaner is one that I feel good letting my kids use.

 This is a great earth-friendly option that turns salt, water, and vinegar into a natural all-purpose cleaner that naturally kills germs (including coronavirus).
-For $40 off and free shipping on Starter Kits use code SAFEHOME.
+Get $15 off and free shipping on Starter Kits and Value Bundles with code LOVE2SAVE.

 This is my go-to, and it features an antibacterial essential oil blend to help disinfect during cleaning.

 Poofy’s natural all-purpose cleaner contains a nice blend of safe ingredients, including some oils with potential antibacterial/antiviral properties.

 The Good Stuff

 My Green Fills

 Contains sodium benzoate.
 I’m not particularly worried about this preservative, but it does knock this out of the Best Stuff category.